subsquid/docs/docs/evm-indexing/configuration.md

 (*) Experimental support

-**`setPrometheusPort(port: string | number)`**: Sets the port for a built-in prometheus metrics server.
-By default, the value of PROMETHEUS_PORT environment variable is used.
-When it is not set, the processor will pick up an ephemeral port.

-**`includeAllBlocks(range?: Range | undefined)`**: By default, the processor will fetch only blocks which contain requested items.
-This method modifies such behaviour to fetch all chain blocks.
-Optionally a `Range` (`{from: number, to?: number | undefined}`) of blocks can be specified for which the setting should be effective.

 ## EVM logs

 **`addLog(contract: string | string[], options?)`**: Subscribe to EVM log data (events) emitted by specific contracts.